Are you ready to discover your college program?

 To gain admission to an online MBA in Minnesota, each applicant should hold an accredited bachelor's degree.
 GPA requirements vary.
 Some schools set no standards, while others look for candidates with minimums ranging from 2.3-3.0.
 Students may complete business prerequisites in economics, accounting, and statistics, though some programs admit learners from any academic background.

 MBA programs in Minnesota may require applicants to take the GMAT, sometimes with a minimum score of 450.
-Some schools allow enrollees to substitute two-plus years of work experience in the place of standardized tests, and others do not require them at all.
+Some MBA programs in Minnesota may have no GMAT requirements and may allow applicants to substitute two-plus years of work experience in place of standardized tests.

 Other common admission materials include a personal essay, recommendation letters, and a resume.
 Some programs require work experience.
 Application fees typically range from $25-50 and accompany the online application.

 MBA concentrations allow students to develop expert knowledge in specific areas of business.
 Students aiming to work in particular industries or gain specific titles may pursue a concentration.